Bockit/cacheify/README.md

 Changelog
 ---------
+- **0.3.2** Now handles multiple errors in the cachee stream instead of only one.

 - **0.3.1** the second argument, db, can now be a function that returns a db.
 Useful if you need to close connections and unlock the leveldb between bundles.